muktadiur/clark/README.md

 # Clark
-AI Personel Data Assistant with OpenAI
+AI Personel Data Assistant with OpenAI, and LangChain

 ## Installation